Miretz/miretz.github.io/about.md

 Welcome to my personal website!
 I'm a senior software engineer, architect and technical lead in the area of text mining, machine learning and natural language processing.

-My IT journey began in my high school years when I started to write simple applications in Delpi and websites using PHP.
+My IT journey began in my high school years when I started to write simple applications in Delphi and websites using PHP.
 During my college years I shifted my focus to Java, as there was a high demand for Java programmers at the time and I saw it as perfect way to begin my career in IT.

 I've spent most of my years as a Java developer working on complex enterprise applications.
-Working for a company that builds and sells [Records Management](https://en.wikipedia.org/wiki/Records_management) and [Information Governance](https://en.wikipedia.org/wiki/Information_governance) software made me realise how hard it is for a company to correctly catalog huge amounts of documents.
+Working for a company that builds and sells [Records Management](https://en.wikipedia.org/wiki/Records_management) and [Information Governance](https://en.wikipedia.org/wiki/Information_governance) software made me realize how hard it is for a company to correctly catalog huge amounts of documents.
 Companies lose track of important data in terabytes of various documents processed each day.